brandstetter-johannes/brandstetter-johannes.github.io/content/authors/admin/_index.md

 title: Johannes Brandstetter
 email: ""
 ---
 I am leading a group "AI for data-driven simulations" at the [Institute for Machine Learning](https://www.jku.at/en/institute-for-machine-learning/) at the Johannes Kepler University (JKU) Linz.
-Additionally, I am a Chief Researcher at [NXAI](https://www.nx-ai.com/) - our new European AI hub in Linz (Austria).
+Additionally, I am a Co-founder and Chief Scientist at [Emmi AI](https://www.emmi.ai/) - our push towards the data-driven revolution in science/engineering.

 I have obtained my PhD after working several years at the [CMS experiment at CERN](https://cms.cern/).
 During this time, I had the privilege of learning from brilliant minds from all around the world, and got the chance to co-author seminal papers in the realm of Higgs boson physics.
 In 2018, after completing my PhD, my career trajectory shifted towards machine learning, and I was fortunate to join the research group of Mr LSTM Sepp Hochreiter in Linz.
 Under Sepp's mentorship, I delved into the intricacies of machine learning and modern deep learning over a span of 2.5 years.